aws-samples/amazon-chime-sdk-meeting-summarizer/docs/index.md

     The deployment will create in the account:

     - the ReactJS frontend integrated with Amazon Cognito
-    - the Lambda functions to handle all the integrations
+    - the Lambda functions to handle all the AWS Bedrock integrations
-    - the DynamoDB to store all the calls metadata
+    - the DynamoDB to store all the meetings metadata
-    - the API Gateway to handle all the frontend calls
+    - the API Gateway to handle all the frontend requests